Balhae controversies: Chinese

 position] cut off, Wu Zutian was able to attack.
 Da Zuorong thereupon led his group to the east, fortifying the former territory of the Guilou 桂婁 and buttressed by Mt.
 Dongmou 東牟山, where they built a wall for a settlement.

 — Old Book of Tang, 10th c.

 According to Han Ciu-cheol, the Old Book states that the customs of the Balhae, such as coming of age ceremonies, marriages, funerals, and memorial rites, were the same as with the Goguryeo, which Korean historians often cite to support their arguments.
 However the original quotation in the Old Book does not make any specific mention of the social customs that were similar, and compares Balhae not just to Goguryeo but also to the Khitans: "The customs and habits were the same as in Goryeo and Khitan.
 It had its script, books and documents."
+In addition, the Old Book states that after 699, the dispersed people of Goguryeo joined the Turks and Mohe people, ending the Goguryeo royal line.
 According to Kim Eun Gug, the Old Book indicates that the Tang court bestowed Mu of Balhae the title of "King of Kyeru Commandery," which is significant because Kyeru (Gyeru) was the name that was used to denote old Goguryeo territory.
 Kim Eun Gug believe this indicates that the Tang recognized Balhae as Goguryeo's successor.
 (Note: The correct translation is probably "Prince of Kyeru" rather than "King".
 The title was given to Balhae princes rather than kings, who were always given the title of "Prince of Bohai Commandery" or "King of Bohai".
 Other titles for the ruler of Balhae include "Commander-in-chief of Huhan".)

 The New Book of Tang, compiled in the 11th century, refers to Dae Joyeong and his state as Sumo Mohe, affiliated with Goguryeo.
 The New Book states that "Parhae was originally the Mohe [tribes] who had submitted to Koguryŏ; the clan surname [of its rulers] was Da."
 Chinese scholars have argued that Balhae's founder was a member of the Sumo Mohe and Balhae's royalty were Mohe rather than Goguryeo, based on this account.
-Yun challenged this by arguing that though he may have been Mohe, they "would have already undergone a substantial process of Koguryŏ-ization" while providing military service to Goguryeo over two generations.
+Yun Jae-woon challenged this by arguing that though he may have been Mohe, they "would have already undergone a substantial process of Koguryŏ-ization" while providing military service to Goguryeo over two generations.
 Han Ciu-cheol notes that Chinese historians often cite the New Book in their arguments, whereas Korean historians often cite the Old Book due to their conflicting viewpoints on the ethnicity of Balhae's founder as well as the nature of Balhae's society.
+Seo Gil-soo argues that the New Book is more Sinocentric and written later, and therefore less reliable than the Old Book.

 According to Sloane, Tang sources divided Balhae's population into two categories, Goguryeo and Mohe.
 The royalty and upper class were composed of Goguryeo remnants while the majority of Balhae's population were Mohe.